By Patricia Fuller, PhD, Director of Wellness Engineering

 Leptin is a hormone produced in body fat.
 When it is operating properly, leptin shuts off hunger and stimulates the metabolism to burn more energy.
 When it was discovered in 1994, scientists thought that leptin deficiency was the cause of the obesity epidemic.
 To test their theory, they replaced the hormone in leptin-deficient subjects.
 The subjects—both animal and human– increased their activity, ate less and lost fat stores.
 Unfortunately, not all obese people are leptin-deficient.
 Many have very high levels of leptin, but their bodies ignore it.
 This leaves them hungry despite fullness and lethargic despite adequate energy reserves, much as the Season 8 contestants described.

-What Can We Learn From the Season 8 Contestants?
+What Can We Learn From the Biggest Loser Contestants?

 Since none of us lives on “The Ranch,” what behaviors can we adopt to avert the hormonal dysfunction encouraged in our work and home environments?

-- Reduce our consumption of sugar, particularly sugary beverages such as fruit juices and sodas.
-These spike insulin.
+Avoid drinking sugary beverages such as fruit juices and sodas spike insulin.
 Insulin encourages fat storage.

 Eat real fruits and vegetables, beans, nuts and whole grains.
 Fiber slows the insulin response.